How to Build a Gaming PC: Your Ultimate DIY Guide

 Who should consider building their own gaming PC?

-Anyone looking for maximum performance for their money, who enjoys a hands-on project, or who wants complete control over their system's components and aesthetics should consider building their own gaming PC.
-It's also ideal for those who plan to upgrade components incrementally in the future, as it offers greater flexibility than most pre-built systems.
+Anyone looking for maximum performance for their budget, complete control over their system's specifications, a deeper understanding of computer hardware, or the satisfaction of a DIY project should consider building their own gaming PC.
+It's also ideal for those who plan to upgrade components over time.

-What are the risks involved in building a PC?
+What are the biggest risks when building a PC?

 Leo List